LuiisFernando/be-the-hero/README.md

 # be-the-hero

-be-the0hero is an app to save animals lifes.
+be-the-hero is an app to save animals lifes.

 Is An app developed by course of rocketseat.